-Established in 2006, the National Neonatal Audit Programme (NNAP) is commissioned by the Healthcare Quality Improvement Partnership (HQIP), funded by NHS England, the Scottish Government and the Welsh Government, and is delivered by the RCPCH.
-We are currently contracted to deliver the NNAP from April 2017 to April 2021.
+Established in 2006, the National Neonatal Audit Programme (NNAP) is commissioned by the Healthcare Quality Improvement Partnership (HQIP).
+The NNAP is funded by NHS England, the Scottish Government and the Welsh Government, and is delivered by the RCPCH.
+We are currently contracted to deliver the NNAP to the end of March 2022.

 The NNAP assesses whether babies admitted to neonatal units in England, Scotland and Wales receive consistent high quality care.
 We identify areas for quality improvement in relation to the delivery and outcomes of care.